cogswell-io/node-cogs-javascript-sdk/API.md

 All of these routes are authenticated using the access_key and secret_key.

 ### cogs.tools.getNamespaceSchema(namespace)
 Use this endpoint to fetch the schema for one of your namespaces.
-This includes the attributes for that namespace as well as all core attributes for your account.
-It will indicate the type of each attribute and indicate whether it is part of the primary key for that namespace.
+This will include all attributes, indicate the type of each attribute, and indicate whether it is part of the primary key for that namespace.

 ```javascript
 var cogs = require('cogs-sdk');